Foyers hydropower schemes: Heritage

 The main building for the aluminium smelter was probably designed by Cameron Burnett and erected in 1895-96.
 It consists of eight crow-stepped gables, behind which is a long shed.
 It has a corrugated iron roof, and the end walls are pierced by pairs of round-headed windows.
 Each of the eight ridges has a louvered saddle-back vent running along its length.
-It is a Grade A listed structure, and has been listed because the powerhouse was the first use of large scale hydroelectric power for industrial purposes in Scotland.
+It is a Category A listed structure, and has been listed because the powerhouse was the first use of large scale hydroelectric power for industrial purposes in Scotland.

 The dam at Loch Mhòr was built at the same time.
 It was made of concrete, masonry and rammed earth, and consists of two sections.
 The north-west wall was subsequently reinforced with additional concrete, while the control tower is crenellated, reflecting the style of the smelter.
 The control gear for the sluice gates is original.
 The intake for the original turbines consists of a D-shaped structure on the River Foyers just above the Upper Falls.
 It is not quite in original condition, as metal screens and railings were added in the late 20th century.